omritamam/OS/ex1/README.md

 atomic operations).

-In comparing the platforms, in the regular computer and the container the running time was relatively similar and very small.
-This is because all operations are done directly on the computer's hardware.
-In contrast, in VM, because there is virtualization of both the hardware and the operating system, the VM uses them, so it takes more time to use both them and the original systems.
+In comparing the platforms, in the regular computer and the container the running time was relatively similar and
+fast.
+This is because all operations are done directly on the computer's hardware and original OS.
+In contrast, in VM, because there is virtualization of both the hardware and the OS, the VM uses them, so it takes more time to use both them and the original systems.
+Every operation - atomic and syscall - are virtualized first in the host env.